 Look out for gray seals while cruising off the coast of Mallaig

 Today you're destined for the dramatic and ethereal Isle of Skye, which is known for its rugged, mountainous terrain and the iconic Cuillin Range.
 To get there, you'll collect a rental car and make the one-hour drive to Mallaig.
 From this small fishing port, you'll join a wildlife tour to discover the creatures that call this part of Scotland's west coast home.
-Board a specialist boat that will take you all around the small isles and Loch Nevis.
+Board a specialist boat that will take you around the small isles and Loch Nevis.
 You'll travel to Green Island on Knoydart Peninsula, where you might see a variety of birds, seals, porpoises, dolphins, whales, and basking sharks.

 Since it's Scotland, your boat has a whisky bar, and you can bring a picnic lunch from a local café.
 Return to dry land, jump in the car, and board a ferry destined for the Isle of Skye.
 On arrival, make the 50-minute drive to Portree, Skye's bustling harborside town and island capital.
-Here you can stroll around the colorful fishing village and venture into a cozy pub for a bite to eat after checking in.
+Here, you can stroll around the colorful fishing village and venture into a cozy pub for a bite to eat after checking in.

 Plan your trip to Scotland